 Many Genealogical Societies and genealogists in Canada have undertaken projects to copy the information from tombstones in cemeteries.
 The tombstone inscriptions are transcribed and compiled in indexed publications.

 Library and Archives Canada holds many copies of cemetery indexes.
 Find out what options are available on our access the records page.

 Search for cemetery publications in Library Search using subject terms such as:

 - Beechwood cemetery.

 Library and Archives Canada also holds some archived copies of Quebec and Ontario cemetery recordings (MG 8 G54 and MG 9 D7), some of which were produced by the Ontario Genealogical Society and microfilmed by the Archives of Ontario.
-Our copies of those microfilm reels are only available for onsite consultation.

 For Nova Scotia, Library and Archives Canada holds some cemetery recordings for Horton Township, Kings County, 1767-1973 (MG 9 B7, microfilm reel H-1806).